 - Positive reviews from Horn Book, School Library Connection, School Library Connection, Booklist, Publisher’s Weekly, and Shelf-Awareness!

 Did you like this post?
 Find something interesting elsewhere in this blog?
 I really won’t mind at all if you feel compelled to share it with your friends and followers!

 To keep abreast of all my posts, please consider subscribing via the links up there on the right!
-(I usually only post twice a week - on Tues. and Fri. – so you won’t be inundated with emails every day) Also feel free to visit my voiceover website HERE, and you can also follow me via Twitter , Facebook, Pinterest, and SoundCloud!
+(I usually only post once or twice a week – usually Tues. and Fri. – so you won’t be inundated with emails every day) .
+Also feel free to visit my voiceover website HERE, and you can also follow me via Twitter , Facebook, Instagram, Pinterest, and SoundCloud!